New England Journal of Medicine October 10, 2019

 Endpoint

-Composite of cardiac death, nonfatal MI, or refractory angina
+Composite of CV death, nonfatal MI, or refractory angina

-Key result: Preventive PCI of non-culprit lesions significantly reduced the risk of major adverse cardiac events compared with culprit-only PCI.
+Key result: Preventive PCI reduced the risk of adverse cardiovascular events compared to culprit-only PCI.

 2015